swcarpentry/website/_posts/2017/2017-10-18-call-new-joint-board.md

 dedicated community already in place.

-This is an exciting time, and we are looking for people who want to  help direct the new organization by being an elected member of the Board of Directors of The Carpentries.
-The board will include both appointed and elected members in order to balance community engagement with needed expertise in leading a growing non-profit organization.
-For more information about the responsibilities and composition of the board, see [this issue](https://github.com/carpentries/2017Merger/blob/master/RFCs/RFC2.md), part of the merger RFC.
+This is an exciting time, and we are looking for people who want to  help direct the new organization by being an elected member of the Steering Committee of The Carpentries.
+The Steering Committee will include both appointed and elected members in order to balance community engagement with needed expertise in leading a growing non-profit organization.
+For more information about the responsibilities and composition of the committee, see [this issue](https://github.com/carpentries/2017Merger/blob/master/RFCs/RFC2.md), part of the merger RFC.